albertstarfield/project-zephyrine/README.md

 <p align="center"><i>Heya!
 I'm Adelaide Zephyrine Charlotte, but you can call me Zephy or ZepZep.
 I hope you have an absolute wonderful day and night.
 I'm your GNC companion that lives inside your flying machine!</i></p>

 <p align="center"><h5>In Self-learning and Self-improvement We Trust</h5></p>

+> **Note:** Project Zephyrine is **not** Zephyr RTOS.
+Zephyr is a real-time operating system by the Linux Foundation.
+Zephyrine is an adaptive GNC framework that *uses* Zephyr (and other RTOSes) as deployment targets.
+Different projects, different goals.
 <hr>

 [![Hippocratic License HL3-BDS-BOD-LAW-MEDIA-MIL-SOC-SUP-SV](https://img.shields.io/static/v1?label=Hippocratic%20License&message=HL3-BDS-BOD-LAW-MEDIA-MIL-SOC-SUP-SV&labelColor=5e2751&color=bc8c3d)](https://firstdonoharm.dev/version/3/0/bds-bod-law-media-mil-soc-sup-sv.html)